 - You are having a multiple pregnancy with twins or triplets

-- You have polycystic ovarian syndrome
+- You have polycystic ovary syndrome (PCOS)

-#4: When should I have a glucose test?
+#4.
+When should I have a glucose test?

-#6: Is the glucose tolerance test safe during pregnancy?
+#6.
+Is the glucose tolerance test safe during pregnancy?

 - Bloating and cramps

-There’s some evidence to show these side effects depend on the type of glucose used, so it’s important to discuss any concerns you have with your care provider.
+There’s some evidence to show these side effects depend on the type of glucose used, so it’s important to discuss any concerns you have with your health care provider.

-#7: How do I pass the glucose tolerance test in pregnancy?
+#7.
+How do I pass the glucose tolerance test in pregnancy?